Breakthrough/Installing-OpenCV/docs/index.md

 #### Installing Build Dependencies

-Let's ensure we have all of the required dependencies to compile OpenCV, including the build tools themselves.
-Execute the following commands to acquire the minimum required packages:
+To compile OpenCV, we must ensure that the required dependencies are available, including the build tools themselves.
+We can get the required ones using `apt` on Ubuntu, but first, ensure the package list is up-to-date by running `apt-get update`.
+Next, execute the following commands to get the required packages (see below for a one-line list of all):

+    sudo apt-get install cmake build-essential pkg-config

+    sudo apt-get install libgtk2.0-dev libtbb-dev

+    sudo apt-get install python-dev python-numpy python-scipy

+    sudo apt-get install libjasper-dev  libjpeg-dev libpng-dev libtiff-dev

+    sudo apt-get install libavcodec-dev libavutil-dev libavformat-dev libswscale-dev

+    sudo apt-get install libdc1394-22-dev libv4l-dev

 Note that for additional OpenCV modules/features (e.g. GPU/CUDA support, or Python 3 module), you will need to download the respective development/SDK packages for those libraries as well.
 The dependencies listed above only cover building OpenCV itself and the Python 2.7 `cv2` module.